The UK and Russian Educational Systems Comparison

 Education in Russia and Great Britain - Free download as Word Doc (.doc / .docx), PDF File (.pdf), Text File (.txt) or read online for free.
 In this essay the differences between Russian and British education are pointed out.

-18. The system of secondary education in Russia and in the Great Britain
+18. School Education in Russia and Great Britain

 Education in russia and great britain.
 Education is very important in the modern world, which is full of technological advances.
 All countries have traditional systems of education, according to which pupils start school at the age of 5, 6 or 7 and study at school for 11 or 12 years.
 This system of education seems good because pupils are taught ...